taylorjjohnson/battleship-game/README.md

 # Battleship

-An Express and Socket.io based implementation of the classic game, Battleship.
+An Express and Socket.io based implementation of Battleship.

 ## Features